What to know about this topic:

 So the second part would be the advocacy piece.
 My clients who are coming to our facility are not only informed, they know what they can access at home, but they also know what they can ask me for, what my facility should be able to provide.
 They’ve done their research within multiple options, whether that's bringing a PSW at home through community care, whether that's working with long term care facilities and starting that process because they know it's years of wait before they're going to get that bed.

 And in between [that] spectrum, knowing how to bring in extra services to home or whether it's independent living, assisted living, memory care, they're knowledgeable of gamut, right?
 But they can also advocate for themselves.
 They can question and say, ‘I'm not willing to take this medication.
 I've done my research.
 So can we please have a second opinion on [this]?’
-So very much the vocalization because of understanding of what's occurring.
+They’re more vocal because they have a deeper understanding.

 And two, understanding what the changes that are occurring are with seniors.
 At one point, maybe cardiac was a very big focus, right?
 [Now] it's shifted to ‘how do I access retirement homes.’
 [They’re] very [focused on] research.